James Small (rugby union): Death

-Small died in hospital on Wednesday morning on 10 July 2019, at the age of 50, after suffering a heart attack while having drinks at The Harem, a strip club in Johannesburg.
-Club co-owner, Jerome Saffi, confirmed that Small had collapsed while having drinks at the bar.
+Small died in the hospital on Wednesday morning on 10 July 2019, at the age of 50, after suffering a heart attack while having drinks at The Harem, a strip club in Johannesburg.
+Club co-owner, Jerome Saffi, confirmed that Small had collapsed while having drinks at the bar while waiting for a date.
 An autopsy revealed the cause of death as ischemic heart disease, and the police investigation into the circumstances surrounding his death revealed no suspicious circumstances.

 Small's memorial was held at the Wanderers Rugby Field, and was open to all mourners.
 Former Springboks who attended included James Dalton, Kobus Wiese, Pierre Spies, Rudolf Straeuli, John Smit and Stefan Terblanche.
 Current Springbok captain Siya Kolisi was also there, as was Small's former partner, Christina Storm.

 Small was survived by his son (9) and daughter (15), his sister and his mother.
 The South African Rugby Legends Association established a fundraising initiative in aid of James Small's family.

 Tributes and legacy

 His record on the field, and the very many tributes from the sporting fraternity, amongst others, speak for themselves.
 Some examples are cited below:

 "The African National Congress (ANC) is shocked and saddened by the passing of former Springbok player, James Small.

-He was a member of the legendary South African Rugby squad that won the World Cup in 1995, a year after the ushering in of a democratic government in South Africa.
-The class of 1995 contributed enormously towards uniting the nation and displaying to the world South Africa’s sporting prowess.
-James Small was a patriot who fought like a soldier in the field of play and was prepared to die with his boots on.
-He played with extraordinary passion and commitment, for he knew that everytime he walked onto the field, he carried the hopes of the nation on his shoulders.
-The ANC conveys its heartfelt condolences to his family, friends and the entire sporting world."
+He was a member of the South African Rugby squad that won the World Cup in 1995, a year after the ushering in of a democratic government in South Africa.
+The class of 1995 contributed towards uniting the nation and displaying to the world South Africa’s sporting prowess.
+James Small was a man who fought in the field.
+The ANC conveys its condolences to his family, friends and the entire sporting world."

 The All Blacks referred to him as a Springbok great and the 1995 Rugby World Cup winner, and went on to say he was "a fierce competitor on the field and great friend off it, James will be missed by the entire global rugby community.
 Rest In Peace, legend."
 The Wallabies also acknowledged him as a legend.
 The widow of Jonah Lomu also acknowledged his death.